 III.
-Calibration in terms of air kerma (x-rays, 60Co, 137Cs)
+Comparison and calibration in terms of air kerma (x-rays, 60Co, 137Cs)

-The transfer chamber is operated in air at the stated reference distance.
-The calibration coefficient $N{\scriptscriptstyle K}$ is defined by the relation where $\dot{K}{\rm BIPM}$ is the air-kerma rate at the reference point, measured with the BIPM standard, and I is the ionization current of the transfer chamber under the BIPM reference conditions of air temperature, pressure and humidity.
+The primary standard, transfer chamber or national reference standard is operated in air at the stated reference distance.
+The ionization current I is determined under the BIPM reference conditions of air temperature, pressure and humidity.
 The value of I is given by where I{exp} is the ionization current measured at temperature T (expressed in K) and pressure P (expressed in kPa).